Theatre Of Eternal Music

 Theatre of Eternal Music

-Some of Theatre Of Eternal Music's most popular tracks include Day of Niagara, Day of Niagara (1965), Stainless Steel Gamelan, Ex-Cathedra, Dream Interpretation.
-Listen to these songs and discover more from their extensive catalog.
+Theatre Of Eternal Music's most-played tracks include Day of Niagara, Day of Niagara (1965), Stainless Steel Gamelan, Ex-Cathedra, Dream Interpretation.
+Listen to these songs and explore more from their catalog on this page.

-The name Theatre of Eternal Music was first applied in February 1965 to a group of musicians working with La Monte Young, although most of the initial line up had been working together since the Summe...
+The name Theatre of Eternal Music was first applied in February 1965 to a group of musicians working with La Monte Young, although most of the initial line up had been working together since the Summer of 1962.
+In 1963 and early 1964, the core consi...
 Read the full biography on this page.

-You can find Theatre Of Eternal Music vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Theatre Of Eternal Music vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow Theatre Of Eternal Music